 A broad range of information from diverse sources is needed to understand and verify source of wealth and source of funds.
 For example, you may need to map out a corporate structure in order to identify beneficial owners, understand the business and family connections of an individual, or run credit checks through established agencies.
 This all requires accessing and analysing various sources of data – often from multiple jurisdictions.

 The process of gathering and analysing data, acting on it and comprehensively recording all actions and decisions taken for audit purposes often takes several hours for simple cases, and days for more complex ones.
 This can negatively impact the client experience as well as the time taken to recognise revenue.

-Learn more about robotic process automation and the benefits over manual processes in this encompass blog post.
+Learn more about intelligent process automation and the benefits over manual processes in this Encompass blog post.

 Amy worked for many years as a solicitor before moving into compliance and eventually launching her own firm.
 A leading figure helping law firms adapt to the changing legal landscape, Amy is also the author of The Law Society’s Elearning and Toolkit on the Bribery Act, and current Chair of their Anti-Money Laundering Task Force.

 Amy specialises in AML regulations mainly professional services and runs ABC Consultancy.